AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations: Introduction

 \subsection{Contributions}

-\begin{enumerate} \item To our knowledge, the first \emph{gradient-based} internal steering method trained without preference labels beyond naming an axis, with value-level out-of-distribution transfer (persona pairs $\to$ moral dilemmas). \item Empirical demonstration that AntiPaSTO beats simple prompting $6.9\times$ on Gemma-3-1B on out-of-distribution moral reasoning tasks, while arithmetic steering (RepEng) fails entirely (\cref{tbl:main-results,tbl:cross-model}).
-Pattern holds across model families; larger models (14B) show higher variance but can succeed with exploration. \item Demonstration of suppression bypass: steering succeeds where prompting triggers refusal. \end{enumerate} \textit{Limitations:} Seed variance (typical std$\approx$5--7 over 3 seeds), demonstrated on one value family (honesty), limited hyperparameter tuning.
-See \cref{sec:limitations} for details.
+\begin{enumerate} \item To our knowledge, the first \emph{gradient-based} internal steering method trained without preference labels beyond naming an axis, with value-level out-of-distribution transfer (persona pairs $\to$ moral dilemmas). \item Empirical demonstration that AntiPaSTO beats prompting $6.9\times$ on Gemma-3-1B on out-of-distribution moral preference tasks and is competitive with engineered prompting, while arithmetic steering fails entirely (\cref{tbl:main-results,tbl:multi-axis,tbl:cross-model}).
+Pattern holds across most model families and values tested. \end{enumerate} We also offer preliminary evidence suggesting that internal steering can sometimes maintain directional control in cases where simple persona prompting collapses into refusal or meta-commentary. \textit{Limitations:} Seed variance (typical std$\approx$5--7 over 3 seeds), no in-distribution evaluation, limited hyperparameter tuning on larger models.
+See \cref{sec:limitations} for full limitations.
 We also observe that post-training affects steerability: on seven Olmo-3 models steerability correlates with post training stages (\cref{sec:cross-model}).
 We leave systematic study of this phenomenon to future work.